Western Models: History

-A First in White Metal
+A first in white metal

 Western Models Limited was one of the first companies anywhere to produce high-quality hand built models for collectors, usually in lead based white metal.
 'Small Wheels' was a line name also used by Western Models, after purchasing a rival company of that name.
 Models were introduced annually but production runs were often limited, so collectability was insured.
 By about the year 2000, more than 70 different models had been made, with a new line of aircraft as well.

 Western Models was started by entrepreneur Mike Stephens in 1973 with help from his wife, Joyce.
 Stephens conceived of the company in Devon, but then started production in his garage in Epsom, Surrey, southeast of London.
 Later, production was moved to larger premises in Redhill, Surrey, then later to a small factory in Taunton, then to Acre Ridge near Taunton, which Stephens claimed was a return to his home in "western" roots.
 The company, which had about 38 staff in the mid-1980s dropped down to only about 5 by 2005 because of increased competition from China.